 4 – The snowball effect

 Once you have paid off one debt, don’t think that you have extra money.
 You should use the money that you were paying towards the debt towards a different account.
+So tackle the debt spiral with a spiraling payment plan.

 Let’s say you owe R20,000 on “Credit Card A” and currently pay R600 a month and on “Credit Card B” you owe R400 with a R100 payment.
 As soon as you have paid off “Credit Card B” you now take the R100 payment that you were making + the extra payment you were making and pay it all towards Credit Card A. This way you will pay the next debt off a while lot quicker!